Healthdirect Free Australian health advice you can count on.

 • Hepatitis B is a viral infection that affects the liver.

-• Symptoms of hepatitis B include dark urine, nausea and fatigue.
-However, many people have no symptoms at all.
+• Symptoms of active hepatitis B include dark urine (wee), nausea and fatigue (tiredness), but many people have no symptoms.

-• Hepatitis B infection can either be acute (when the illness lasts for less than 6 months), or chronic (the illness lasts for longer than 6 months).
+• Hepatitis B can be acute (lasts for less than 6 months) or chronic (lasts for longer than 6 months).

 • Hepatitis B can be prevented with vaccination.